Friday, May 9, 2014

 +this post contains an affiliate link+

-Hopefully Helpful School Nurse Tip: Every school nurse should have a budget to run the their office.
-The dollar amount of that budget tends to vary greatly from one school district to another.
-Try establishing community collaborations to save some money.
+Hopefully Helpful School Nurse Tip: Every school nurse should have a budget to run their office, although the amount can vary significantly between school districts.
+To make the most of your resources, consider establishing community collaborations to save money.

 Looks like our sharps container is FULL!